phurbasherpa00/Implementing-database/README.md

 # Implementing-database

-The purpose of the Project is to create and implement a New Database Management system for the
+The purpose of the Project is to analyse and find out the best Data-base Management Softwares thatthe university of Buffalo can Implement.
-University at Buffalo.